At about this time...

 When a day that you happen to know is Wednesday starts off by sounding like Sunday, there is something seriously wrong somewhere.

-Bill Masen’s day only worsens as he tries to survive the apocalyptic onslaught of mobile, venomous plants.
+Bill Masen’s day only worsens as he tries to survive the apocalyptic onslaught of ambling, venomous plants.

-The 1981 BBC adaptation stays very close the book’s plot and pacing.
-Read the book first, as the time-capsule aspect of the mini-series might distract you – 80s hair styles, control panels, and lens flares.
-But if you’ve been devoted to Doctor Who since the Tom Baker era (or before), you’ll feel right at home.
+The 1981 BBC series stays very close the book’s plot and pacing.
+Read the book first, as the time-capsule aspect of the mini-series might distract you – 80s hair styles, clunky control panels, and lens flares.